ten-protocol/go-ten/design/Upgrade_Design.md

 We'll start by identifying the types of scenarios that will require a software upgrade, and next, we'll propose the procedures and the technical changes required to achieve them.

-Note: This document is written with the single aggregator model, but it should apply equally to the decentralised POBI.
+Note: This document is written with the single aggregator model, but it applies to the decentralised POBI as well.

 ## Prerequisites

 Upgradeability is a very complex topic.
-We'll start by listing the concerns specific to Obscuro and by creating some classifications.
+We'll start by listing the concerns specific to Obscuro and by creating some useful classifications to be able to reason about the problems.

 ### Obscuro secrets